jakobzhao/geog328/README.md

 ### Week 7 : Geocoding

 In this week, we will start a series of lectures on web-based spatial analysis.
 In this week, we will introduce you to web-based geocoding based on mapbox Geocoding API.
-The Mapbox Geocoding API allows you to make forward geocodes, which means that a text query like University of Washington gets turned into longitude and latitude coordinates.
+The Mapbox Geocoding API allows you to make forward geocoding, which means that a text query like University of Washington gets turned into longitude and latitude coordinates.
 But sometimes it's not enough to find query results.
 Often, you want the geocoder to find query results that are biased toward a location, limited to a specific area, or both.

 <!-- Nov 8 -->